wp-plugins/sosobz-short-url/shorturl/readme.txt

 1. Upload the `shorturl` folder to `/wp-content/plugins/`.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. When you post a new post, the plugin will automatically generate a short URL.
+3. When you post a new article, the plugin will automatically generate a short URL.

+== Screenshots ==

+1. A example of the effect

 == Changelog ==

 = 1.0.0 =

 * Initial release

-== Frequently Asked Questions ==

-No questions yet.